tasimba/assignment-3/README.txt

 Student Number  : CHRTAS004
 Date  		: 13 May 2014
 Title 		: Templates and stl specialisations
-Files submtitted: CryptoMachine.h classTraits.h classPolicies.h driver.cpp tpes.h cmdline_parser.cpp cmdline_parser.h Makefile Readme
+Files submtitted: CryptoMachine.h classTraits.h classPolicies.h driver.cpp tpes.h cmdline_parser.cpp cmdline_parser.h Makefile Readme testing.cpp

 This program aims to make it easier and cleaner to write the code by using templates.
 Functors and lambda functions have been used to call the actual functions with the decoding and encoding methods.